 Our system is designed to provide the following security property: an ASE cannot be rolled back to a previous state.
-In this section we first show that given a secure storage functionality (Section IV), an ASE accepts only the latest seal it made.
+In this section we first show that given a secure storage functionality (Section IV), the ME can verify that its state is the latest.
 After that, we show that the MEs realize the secure counter storage functionality as a distributed system.

-And finally, we show that ASEs cannot be rolled back if the ME cannot be rolled back.
+Finally, we show that ASEs cannot be rolled back if the ME cannot be rolled back.
 Our system achieves a security guarantee that we call all-or-nothing rollback.
 Enclave data integrity violation may only occur if the entire protection group is reset to its initial state.